L2D-Summer2025-DH/Data_Handling/site/built/01-data_frames_1.md

 16  3.272809  117.588040
 ```

-The number after the second colon indicates the _stepsize_.
+In this line, the step size after the second colon behaves just like Python slicing; but again, the final index value is included when using `.loc`.

 :::::::::::::::::::::::::::::::::: challenge

-## Practice Exercise 2
+## Practise Exercise 2

 **Select data from DataFrame**